ahemberg/trafiklab-longest-lines/README.md

 ## Overview

 This Spring Boot application offers an API to fetch the ten longest SL lines and lists all stops for a specified line.
-It provdes both JSON and plaintext responses
+It provides both JSON and plaintext responses

 ## Setup